ssakibs04/Pharmacy_Management_System/README.md

 ## Overview

-The Pharmacy Management System is built using ASP.Net with a SOLID architecture, offering a scalable and maintainable solution for pharmacy inventory and sales management.
+The Pharmacy Management System is built using ASP.Net with an N-tier(3-tier) architecture, offering a scalable and maintainable solution for pharmacy inventory and sales management.

 ## Features

 - **Inventory Management:** Keep track of medicines, manage stock levels, and handle supplier information.
-- **Sales Management:** Process customer transactions, generate invoices and maintain sales records.
+- **Sales Management:** Process customer transactions, generate invoices, and maintain sales records.
 - **User Authentication:** Secure the system with user authentication for different roles.

 ## Technologies Used